Competitiveness Improvement Project

 Why the U.S. Department of Energy Invests in the Competitiveness Improvement Project

 Cost reductions, more reliable technologies, and consumer-friendly business models are making distributed energy generation more accessible to businesses and consumers interested in producing their own electricity.
-DOE investments in CIP to support U.S. leadership in distributed wind energy technologies and advance wind energy as a low-cost distributed generation technology option by:
+DOE investments in CIP support U.S. leadership in distributed wind energy technologies and advance wind energy as a low-cost distributed generation technology option by:

 • Reducing technology costs